 A Zip file is a file that contains the components from your purchases that are “zipped up” or compressed into a single file.

 Windows, OS X, and Linux all come with programs to open zipped files, or you can use free programs to access them.

 In Windows XP or newer, Mac OS X, and Ubuntu Linux, you can double-click the ZIP file and it will open in a new window.
 You can then copy the contents of your purchase to any location you desire.

 Right-click the ZIP file.
 In Windows and Linux, you can right-click the Zip file and select “Extract All…” or “Extract Here”.
 Extract All will allow you to set a location for the extracted files to go, and Extract Here will un-compress the folder and leave the files in the same location as the ZIP file.

 Almost all computers have a program built in to open zipped files and since the ZIP format is open, there are a variety of free software programs available.
 Some of the more popular free options include:

 Once you have installed your new compression software, right-click (Command-click on Mac) the ZIP file and select “Open With…”.
 Find your compression software in the list of programs and use it to open the file.

-Please login to create support ticket.
+Please login to create tickets.

-Please login to view support ticket.
+Please login to view tickets.